The Open Bible Learning Group is for those enquiring into the Bible, the revealed Word of God.

 As a consequence of Adam's disobedience (the first man) Man became a dying creature; all humankind being subject to the same end, due to sin

 The death state is a total loss of consciousness and vitality

 (Psalm 146v3-4, Ecclesiastes 9v5-6/10, Isaiah 38v18-19)

 The soul, therefore, is mortal (it simply describes a 'living creature')

-Social Distancing restrictions, prevent meeting with you face to face at Sunday afternoon Open Bible Learning Group Seminars and Presentations. on Sunday afternoons.
+Social Distancing restrictions, prevent meeting face to face at Sunday afternoon Open Bible Learning Group Seminars and Presentations.

-However, we have introduced a Zoom Virtual Bible Reading Circle at 2 pm each Sunday and if you'd like to read with us, by phone or computer, then just email email@example.com for connection details.
+However, we have introduced a Zoom Virtual Bible Reading Circle which takes place at 2 pm each Sunday and if you'd like to join with us, by phone or computer, then just email email@example.com for connection details.
 There is also a selection of Audio Recordings in our "Talks Archive" where we hope you will find something both of interest and help.
-For more information message us via “Contact us” and someone will be in touch.
+For more information, please message us via “Contact us” and someone will be in touch.

 What to expect when our Seminars and Presentations restart

-Most Sundays our presentations start at 3pm unless otherwise stated (see “Events” where the year’s programme will show Sundays when we meet at a different time or place).
+Most Sundays our presentations start at 3pm unless otherwise stated (see “Events” where the year’s programme will show meeting times / location details).

-Depending on the topic the format on the day will either be a talk/presentation, or a more often an interactive seminar style.
-Talks and presentation meetings will usually start and finish with prayers, for which everyone will stand, whereas on Seminar days the format is more informal and participative.
+Depending on the topic, the format on the day will either be a talk/presentation, or a more often an interactive seminar style.
+Talks and presentation meetings will usually start and finish with a prayer, for which everyone will stand, whereas on Seminar days the format is more informal and participative.